 Fountain Creek running behind the shops on Manitou Avenue.

 There are some charming things about the town.
 There are also shops operated by witches and shops dedicated to smoking pot.
 There must have been something about me that convinced store owners on sight that I wasn’t likely to buy anything.
 I got several unfriendly looks.
 One owner singled me out in a crowded store and asked in a surly voice if he could help me find anything.
 I said I was just browsing.
 He had me repeat it, then replied, “Right, just browsing.”
-He then stood and stared at me as I waited for Sally to finish browsing undisturbed.
+He then stood and stared at me as I waited for my wife to finish browsing undisturbed.

 Many of the shops were dedicated to odd bits of art, some of which was very creative and impressive and some of which was not.